 Neo Geo (GnGeo, Genesis-GX & RetroArch)

 The Neo Geo was found both in arcades and in homes and didn’t stop production up until 1997.
-Games that were released for the system includes Rage of the Dragons, Twinkle Star Sprites and much more.
+Games that released for the system includes Rage of the Dragons, Twinkle Star Sprites and much more.

 The Raspberry Pi makes for a great Neo Geo emulator making it possible for you to relive some of the great games released for this system.